What is guerrilla marketing?

 Guerrilla marketing campaigns are usually quite limited in time.
 This means that recipients of the message know that the guerrilla marketing campaign is temporary and may not be repeated in the same market.

-This is a crucial aspect of guerrilla marketing on the internet because there are many interactive tools and techniques that can create long-term guerrilla campaigns that only allow any consumer to view the campaign temporarily, or even only once.
+This is a crucial aspect of guerrilla marketing online because many interactive tools and techniques can create long-term guerrilla campaigns that allow any consumer to view the campaign temporarily or even once.

-Although the campaign may last for several months, visitors will never see it again after they have seen it for the first time.
+Although the campaign may last several months, visitors will never see it again after seeing it for the first time.

 Inexpensive

-Guerilla marketing strategies can often be attractive because of their low cost relative to other types of marketing.
+Guerilla marketing strategies can often be attractive because they are low-cost compared to other types of marketing.
 The goal is to generate buzz, rumors, and an immediate impact on the target group while keeping the budget tight.

 The guerrilla marketing strategy must include creativity, innovation, and cost-saving processes.

-The importance of creativity and innovation is clear.
-Cost-effectiveness and creativity are often the major factors influencing marketing managers to use guerrilla marketing principles.
+The importance of creativity and innovation is evident.
+Cost-effectiveness and creativity are often the significant factors influencing marketing managers to use guerrilla marketing principles.

-When comparing the cost-to-impact on target groups, the cost of a guerrilla marketing campaign will usually be much better than with experiential marketing or other conventional campaigns.
+When comparing the cost-to-impact on target groups, a guerrilla marketing campaign's cost will usually be much lower than that of experiential marketing or other conventional campaigns.

 Because of the large number of internet users and the technical accessibility of internet content, the impact of any guerrilla advertising campaign can be huge.
 The cost of a guerrilla campaign will depend on the targeted segments and the type of guerrilla marketing strategy.